 The Corporation has a stock option plan under which directors, officers, employees and consultants are eligible to receive stock option grants.
 The stock options issued shall not exceed 10% of the issued shares of the Corporation at the time of granting of options.
 The exercise price and vesting terms of any options granted are fixed by the Board of Directors of the Corporation at the time of grant.
-There were no stock options issued during the years ended December 31, 2020 or 2019.
+There were no stock options issued during the six months ended June 30, 2023 and year ended December 31, 2022.

 On March 26, 2021, the Corporation granted an aggregate of 6,500,000 incentive stock options under its stock option plan to its officers and directors.
 Each option entitles the holder thereof to purchase one Common Share in the capital of the Corporation for a period of five years at a price of \$0.11 per share.
 The options will vest quarterly over a two-year period.